Ergonomics strives to create a balance between human, equipment, and environment.

-Disabilities and injuries of musculoskeletal system can arise from ligaments, tendons, tendon sheaths, muscles, bones, joints, spinal discs, nerves or blood vessels.
+Disabilities and injuries of the musculoskeletal system can arise from ligaments, tendons, tendon sheaths, muscles, bones, joints, spinal discs, nerves or blood vessels.

-Injuries can be on wrists, arms, hands, legs, knees, feet, neck back shoulder, eyes etc. Examples of musculoskeletal injuries are carpal tunnel syndrome, epicondylitis, tendinosis etc.
+Injuries can be on wrists, arms, hands, legs, knees, feet, neck back shoulder, eyes, etc. Examples of musculoskeletal injuries are carpal tunnel syndrome, epicondylitis, tendinosis, etc.

 Over time, exposure to risk factors or hazards can lead to Musculoskeletal disorder.
 We need to understand these risk factors to avoid injury and loss of productivity.